 Successful Completion of the course will result in the participant being issued the following statement of attainment:

-SIRCHCS201 Support the Supply of Pharmacy Medicines and Pharmacy only Medicines
+SIRCIND002 Support the supply of Pharmacy Medicines and Pharmacist Only Medicines

 This option involves logging in to the Just Careers Training Online Training Portal.
 To undertake this course online then you should consider the following;